Skip to main content

 When ride-hailing apps partner with autonomous vehicle companies (like Uber with Avride), both may share liability:

-• The technology company for the autonomous systems
+• The technology company for autonomous systems

 • The platform company for matching passengers with vehicles